Editorial by Industrial Quick Search

 Types of radiant dryers:

 Batch dryers process a fixed volume of material at a particular drying duration.
-A fixed number or quantity of materials is placed in the drying chamber; this quantity is limited by the holding capacity of the dryer.
-The dried materials are unloaded from the chamber, and the drying of the next batch of materials may be performed.
+A high volume, number, or quantity of materials passes through the drying chamber.
+The quantity is limited by the holding capacity of the dryer.
+The dried materials are unloaded automatically or manually to make room for the next batch.
 Batch dryers are used in relatively low production volumes.
+Typical forms of batch dryers are tray dryers, drum dryers, or rotary dryers.

 The types of industrial batch dryers are the following: